LCOS-Lethal-Company-Open-Source/LCOS-Mods/Template/thunderstore/README.md

 # Template Mod

 Put your description here!
-Default icon by @lilujk on github.
+Icon/logo by @lilujk on github.